 C.A.T.
-Rules of Competition 2018
+Rules of Competition 2024

 Section A: ELIGIBILITY

-2. Due to legal and safety implications, a DOT, Snell 95 or any FIM approved helmet must be worn whenever operating a motorcycle at a trials site.
+Due to legal and safety implications, a DOT, Snell 95 or any FIM approved helmet must be worn whenever operating a motorcycle at a trials site.

-3. Each machine must have an effective silencer and spark arrestor.
-Machines competing in an event must have an U.S. Forest Service (USFS) approved spark arrestor or a USFS approval sticker per A.R.S.
+Each machine must have an effective silencer, tether type kill switch and spark arrestor.
+Machines competing in an event must have a U.S. Forest Service (USFS) approved spark arrestor or a USFS approval sticker per A.R.S.
 28-1179.
 Electric motorcycles do not require a spark arrestor or silencer.

-4. Chains or other traction devices are not permitted.
+Chains or other traction devices are not permitted.